Boat Sales Tax Rates by State

 [Contract Price] - [Trade-in Value] = Net Purchase Price

-When using the Trade-in reduction, you’re taxed on your net purchase price, which quickly adds up to great savings.
+When using the Trade-in reduction, you’re taxed on your net purchase price, which adds up to great savings.

 Option 2: Commercial Operation